 So, what are the actual costs which come with MVPs?
-There two kinds of expenses here: The cost of waiting (caused by you) and the cost of building (caused by your team).
+There two kinds of expenses here: The cost of waiting (caused by you) and the cost of building (produced by your team).

 Mainly the cost of building is caused by a rushed transition of product discovery activities into the delivery track.
 This is because of management most often (only) cares about the output from the discovery track of product teams.

-Another problem we see here is the moment when actual validation happens when building and launching MVPs.
+Another problem we see here is the moment when real validation happens when building and launching MVPs.

 Why it’s essential to validate ideas before you start building

 There’s a simple reason why you need to prove hypotheses and ideas before starting to deploy your team against it.
 And this is due to a shift in how resources within companies (of every size) are allocated:

 The old way of thinking about resource allocation: